midtown-ai/www/includes/glossary/a.md

 [Arthur Mensch]: a.md#arthur-mensch-person
 [Artificial Emotion]: a.md#artificial-emotion
 [Artificial Empathy]: a.md#artificial-empathy
+[Artificial General Intelligence (AGI)]: a.md#artificial-general-intelligence-agi
-[Artificial General Intelligence]: a.md#artificial-general-intelligence
+[Artificial General Intelligence]: a.md#artificial-general-intelligence-agi
-[AGI]: a.md#artificial-general-intelligence
+[AGI]: a.md#artificial-general-intelligence-agi
-[Artificial Intelligence]: a.md#artificial-intelligence
+[Artificial Intelligence (AI)]: a.md#artificial-intelligence-ai
-[AI]: a.md#artificial-intelligence
+[AI]: a.md#artificial-intelligence-ai
+[Artificial Intelligence (AI) Areas Of Study]: a.md#artificial-intelligence-ai-areas-of-study
-[Artificial Intelligence Areas Of Study]: a.md#artificial-intelligence-areas-of-study
+[Artificial Intelligence Areas Of Study]: a.md#artificial-intelligence-ai-areas-of-study
-[AI Areas Of Study]: a.md#artificial-intelligence-areas-of-study
+[AI Areas Of Study]: a.md#artificial-intelligence-ai-areas-of-study
+[Artificial Intelligence (AI) Challenge]: a.md#artificial-intelligence-ai-challenge
-[Artificial Intelligence Challenge]: a.md#artificial-intelligence-challenge
+[Artificial Intelligence Challenge]: a.md#artificial-intelligence-ai-challenge
-[AI Challenge]: a.md#artificial-intelligence-challenge
+[AI Challenge]: a.md#artificial-intelligence-ai-challenge
+[Artificial Intelligence (A) Complete]: a.md#artificial-intelligence-ai-complete
-[Artificial Intelligence Complete]: a.md#artificial-intelligence-complete
+[Artificial Intelligence Complete]: a.md#artificial-intelligence-ai-complete
-[AI Complete]: a.md#artificial-intelligence-complete
+[AI Complete]: a.md#artificial-intelligence-ai-complete
-[Artificial Intelligence Hard]: a.md#artificial-intelligence-hard
+[Artificial Intelligence (AI) Hard]: a.md#artificial-intelligence-ai-hard
-[AI Hard]: a.md#ai-hard
+[AI Hard]: a.md#artificial-intelligence-ai-hard
-[Artificial Intelligence Risk Management Framework]: a.md#artificial-intelligence-risk-management-framework
-[AI Risk Management Framework]: a.md#artificial-intelligence-risk-management-framework
-[AI RMF]: a.md#artificial-intelligence-risk-management-framework
 [Artificial Intuition]: a.md#artificial-intuition
+[Artificial Narrow Intelligence (ANI)]: a.md#artificial-narrow-intelligence-ani
-[Artificial Narrow Intelligence]: a.md#artificial-narrow-intelligence
+[Artificial Narrow Intelligence]: a.md#artificial-narrow-intelligence-ani
-[ANI]: a.md#artificial-narrow-intelligence
+[ANI]: a.md#artificial-narrow-intelligence-ani
+[Artificial Neural Network (ANN)]: a.md#artificial-neural-network-ann
-[Artificial Neural Network]: a.md#artificial-neural-network
+[Artificial Neural Network]: a.md#artificial-neural-network-ann
+[Artificial Neural Networks (ANNs)]: a.md#artificial-neural-network-ann
-[Artificial Neural Networks]: a.md#artificial-neural-network
+[Artificial Neural Networks]: a.md#artificial-neural-network-ann
-[ANN]: a.md#artificial-neural-network
+[ANN]: a.md#artificial-neural-network-ann
-[ANNs]: a.md#artificial-neural-network
+[ANNs]: a.md#artificial-neural-network-ann
 [Artificial Neuron]: a.md#artificial-neuron
 [Artificial Neurons]: a.md#artificial-neuron
 [Artificial Neuron Bias]: a.md#artificial-neuron-bias
+[Artificial Super Intelligence (ASI)]: a.md#artificial-super-intelligence-asi
-[Artificial Super Intelligence]: a.md#artificial-super-intelligence
+[Artificial Super Intelligence]: a.md#artificial-super-intelligence-asi
-[ASI]: a.md#artificial-super-intelligence
+[ASI]: a.md#artificial-super-intelligence-asi
-[Association for the Advancement of Artificial Intelligence]: a.md#association-for-the-advancement-of-artificial-intelligence
+[Association for the Advancement of Artificial Intelligence (AAAI)]: a.md#association-for-the-advancement-of-artificial-intelligence-aaai
-[AAAI]: a.md#association-for-the-advancement-of-artificial-intelligence
+[AAAI]: a.md#association-for-the-advancement-of-artificial-intelligence-aaai
 [Association Rule Learning]: a.md#association-rule-learning
 [Astra Model]: a.md#astra-model
 [Astra]: a.md#astra-model
+[Asynchronous Advantage Actor-Critic (A3C) Algorithm]: a.md#asynchronous-advantage-actor-critic-a3c-algorithm
-[Asynchronous Advantage Actor-Critic Algorithm]: a.md#asynchronous-advantage-actor-critic-algorithm
+[Asynchronous Advantage Actor-Critic Algorithm]: a.md#asynchronous-advantage-actor-critic-a3c-algorithm
-[Asynchronous Advantage Actor-Critic]: a.md#asynchronous-advantage-actor-critic-algorithm
+[Asynchronous Advantage Actor-Critic]: a.md#asynchronous-advantage-actor-critic-a3c-algorithm
-[A3C Algorithm]: a.md#asynchronous-advantage-actor-critic-algorithm
+[A3C Algorithm]: a.md#asynchronous-advantage-actor-critic-a3c-algorithm
-[A3C]: a.md#asynchronous-advantage-actor-critic-algorithm
+[A3C]: a.md#asynchronous-advantage-actor-critic-a3c-algorithm
 [Asynchronous Neural Network]: a.md#asynchronous-neural-network
+[Atari Learning Environment (ALE)]: a.md#atari-learning-environment-ale
-[Atari Learning Environment]: a.md#atari-learning-environment
+[Atari Learning Environment]: a.md#atari-learning-environment-ale
-[ALE]: a.md#atari-learning-environment
+[ALE]: a.md#atari-learning-environment-ale
 [Atlas Robot]: a.md#atlas-robot
 [Attention Mechanism]: a.md#attention-mechanism
 [Attention]: a.md#attention-mechanism